tillsteinbach/prosafe_exporter_python/prosafe_exporter/README.md

     scrape_interval: 60s
 ```
 In InfluxDB configure a scrape job like this: [Influx scrape configuration](https://docs.influxdata.com/influxdb/v2.0/write-data/no-code/scrape-data/manage-scrapers/create-a-scraper/)

+## Docker
+prosafe_exporter is also available as a stand-alone docker container from [DockerHub](https://hub.docker.com/r/tillsteinbach/prosafe_exporter_python)

 ## Query Example for Grafana
 Outgoing data rate of port `1` on `192.168.0.123` is below.
 ```